rcbarke/oran-research/ran-digital-twin/README.md

 ## References

-The [srsProject Documentation](https://docs.srsran.com/projects/project/en/latest/tutorials/source/near-rt-ric/source/index.html) was leveraged as a starting point for this repository, which is an orchestration framework for combining several packages and automating their configuration:
+The [srsProject Documentation](https://docs.srsran.com/projects/project/en/latest/tutorials/source/near-rt-ric/source/index.html) was leveraged as a starting point for this repository, which is an orchestration framework for combining several GNU, OSC, and SRS containers and automating their configuration.

 ## Contact